Sortition Law: Developments in legislation

 New legislation later emerged for military service.
 The 1908 law was amended in 1918, a regulation was created by decree in 1923, and a new law on military service was passed in 1939.
 Despite patriotic appeals, only punitive measures resolved insubmission.
 A 1933 decree required a certificate of military service for holding public office.
 The requirement for this document became universal, and new legal provisions emerged to enforce the lottery.
-From 1945 onwards, all young men had the obligation to present themselves, under penalty of not being able to obtain an identity card or passport, hold public office or “claim the recognition of any right, favor or prerogative based on labor laws”.
+From 1945 onwards, all young men had the obligation to present themselves, under penalty of not being able to obtain an identity card or passport, hold public office or "claim the recognition of any right, favor or prerogative based on labor laws".

-Even in 1940, the minister of War considered the lottery indispensable, as there wasn't enough patriotic will to serve.
+Even in 1940, the minister of War considered the lottery indispensable, as there was not enough patriotic will to serve.
 In addition to punitive measures, real improvements in working conditions and the advance of official rhetoric slowly dispelled the idea that military service was a punishment.
 Desertion and violent criminality in the ranks declined after 1916.
-In World War II, enlisted personnel numbers grew to 153,158 in 1944; the lottery proved capable of mobilizing a large force.
-The Brazilian Expeditionary Force (1943–1945) was meant to be a vplunteer force.
-As volunteers were insufficient, it was completed with a selection of the best possible conscripts.
+During World War II, enlisted personnel numbers grew to 153,158 in 1944; the lottery proved capable of mobilizing a large force.
+The Brazilian Expeditionary Force (1943–1945) was meant to be a volunteer force.
+As volunteers were insufficient, it was complemented with a selection of the best possible conscripts.
 The prestige of the pracinhas, as the soldiers of Expeditionary Force were called, confirmed the change in soldiers' reputation.

-The lottery had been in force from 1916 to 1945; from then on, the form of recruitment was the general convoking of the class, still in force in the 21st century.
-All classes of a certain age attend the recruitment process, and the authorities choose from among them the young men who will serve.
+The lottery had been in force from 1916 to 1945; from then on, the recruitment system became the general convoking of the class, still in force in the 21st century.
+All the class (citizens born in a given year) attends the recruitment process, and the authorities choose from among them the young men who will serve.
+The system is basically the same as in force since 1916.
+However, in the 1950s recruitment was already becoming more selective, occurring in only a quarter of the municipalities, as the army became more technical.
+In the 21st century, many more young men are enlisted than the barracks incorporate.
+In 2009, there were 1.6 million enlisted men for the 80,000 incorporated into the Armed Forces.